 Using Widgets

-After understanding widgets, Naiba will now teach you how to use them.
-Here, we take adding a Contact Form 7 contact form widget to the website footer area as an example.
-For the installation and usage of Contact Form 7, refer to
+After understanding widgets, Naiba will teach you how to use them.
+Here we take adding a Contact Form 7 contact form widget to the footer area of the website as an example.

 - Click on the Text Widget, a location selection will appear, choose Footer.